 In his book, The Happiness Advantage, Shawn Achor describes speaking to children in Soweto, who loved going to school, and saw it as a privilege.
 They were happy to be there and did not complain about the work load, as contrasted with privileged Harvard students who saw school as a burden and many reported being unhappy.

 - Regularly provide people with positive feedback and reinforcement about how they are doing.
 It can be as easy as making a point of telling someone that their report was well done, succinct and correctly focused on the key points.
-A small investment of time for a big return.
+It’s a small investment of time for a big return.

 - Allow people to make decisions.
 This will only work effectively when people have been trained well and given all the facts, so that they can truly be in charge.

-- Help people to reframe their thinking and to see things from a different perspective.
+- Help people to reframe their thinking.
+See things from a different perspective.

 Practice what you preach.
 Learn to be more positive and reframe your own thinking.
 If you focus on being happy it can have a strong impact on your bottom line.